Principal Investigator is a university employee who has a Full-Time position that includes:

 and also referred to as A-81 (due to eight circulars combined into one).
 The consolidation

-was made with the intent to streamline the federal grant-making and monitoring process,
+was made to streamline the federal grant-making and monitoring process, ease the administrative

-to ease administrative burden for grant applicants and recipients, and to reduce the
+burden for grant applicants and recipients, and reduce the risk of waste, fraud, and

 These Office of Management and Budget (OMB) circulars fall into three main categories: